AidemX/AidemPython/README.md

 > This directory exists so that 3rd party packages can be installed here.
 > Read the source for site.py for more details.

+And if need to test Python package, suggest using `venv`:

+  $ python3 -m venv venv
+  $ . venv/bin/activate

 ---

 ## Further Reading